Knoblauchpilze/agents/README.md

 };
 ```

 The entity is attached an identifier and the user can iterate on the components attached to it.
-An `update` method also allows to keep the components up-to-date with each other and is be scheduled by the environment once per frame.
+An `update` method also allows to keep the components up-to-date with each other and is scheduled by the environment once per frame.

 A component is an interface which can be refined to add more capabilities to the entities of the world: